jeog/TDAmeritradeAPI/README.md

 ### TDAmeritradeAPI
 - - -

-C++ front-end library, with C and Python bindings, for the recently expanded TDAmeritrade API.
+C++ front-end library - with C, Python, and Java(in development) bindings- for the recently expanded TDAmeritrade API.
 It provides object-oriented access to the simple HTTPS/JSON interface using *[libcurl](https://curl.haxx.se/libcurl)* and to the Streaming interface using *[uWebSockets](https://github.com/uNetworking/uWebSockets)*.

 If you have an Ameritrade account you *should* be able to gain access to the API by following the instructions in the Authentication section below.